Sheila Gibbons is a communications executive with extensive experience in journalism and public relations.

 Gibbons earned a B.A. in political science from the State University of New York at Albany and an M.A. in journalism from the University of Maryland at College Park.

 She is a member of the Journalism and Women Symposium and a member of the editorial review board of the Public Relations Review.

-She is active in historic preservation efforts in Southern Maryland, where she is past president of the board of the Friends of the St. Clement’s Island and Piney Point Museums and a former trustee of Historic Sotterley, Inc. In 2016 she relocated to Carmel, California, where she continues to be engaged in community volunteerism and advocacy.
+She has been active in historic preservation efforts in Southern Maryland, where she is past president of the board of the Friends of the St. Clement’s Island and Piney Point Museums and a former trustee of Historic Sotterley, Inc. In 2016 she relocated to Carmel, California, where she continues to be engaged in community volunteerism and advocacy.